google/comprehensive-rust/src/control-flow/blocks.md

 # Blocks

-A block in Rust has a value and a type: the value is the last expression of the
+A block in Rust contains a sequence of expressions.
-block:
+Each block has a value and a type, which are those of the last expression of the block:

 ```rust,editable
 fn main() {